MalachiElisnord/Azure-Sentinel-Honeypot/README.md

 </div>

-## Objective
+## Overview

-The Detection Lab project aimed to establish a controlled environment for simulating and detecting cyber attacks using Azure Sentinel.
-The primary focus was to ingest and analyze logs within the SIEM system, specifically observing live RDP brute force attacks from around the world.
+This Detection project is aimed to establish a controlled environment for simulating and detecting cyber attacks using Azure Sentinel.
+The primary focus was to ingest and analyze logs within the Microsoft's Azure SIEM, specifically monitoring live RDP brute force attacks from around the world.
 Additionally, a custom PowerShell script was utilized to look up attackers' geolocation information and plot it on the Azure Sentinel Map.
 This hands-on experience was designed to deepen understanding of network security, attack patterns, and defensive strategies.

-### Skills Learned
+### Skills Utilized

-- Advanced understanding of SIEM concepts and practical application with Azure Sentinel.
+- Applied advanced SIEM concepts and practical expertise with Azure Sentinel.
-- Proficiency in analyzing and interpreting network logs within a cloud environment.
+- Analyzed and interpreted network logs within a cloud environment.
-- Ability to generate and recognize attack signatures and patterns, specifically RDP brute force attempts.
+- Identified and generated attack signatures and patterns, focusing on RDP brute force attempts.
-- Enhanced knowledge of network protocols, security vulnerabilities, and geographic attack analysis.
+- Utilized knowledge of network protocols, security vulnerabilities, and geographic attack analysis.
-- Development of critical thinking and problem-solving skills in cybersecurity.
+- Demonstrated critical thinking and problem-solving in cybersecurity scenarios.
-- Practical experience in automating incident responses with Azure Playbooks.
+- Automated incident responses using Azure Playbooks.

 ### Tools Used